-And a cake like this has certainly never existed in one of those boxes in the bakery isle.
+And a cake like this has certainly never existed in one of those boxes in the bakery aisle.

-Good thing The Boyfriend likes chocolate cake, cause there will certainly be a lot of it in his future now!
+Good thing an old friend of mine likes chocolate cake, cause there will certainly be a lot of it in his future now!

 Triple Chocolate Layer Cake

 - 1/2 cup vegetable oil, or canola oil, or melted coconut oil